Your Basket

 Can Probiotics Help With Autism?

-Probiotic therapy has been described as an additional and alternative treatment for ASD (source) They may help by:
+Probiotic therapy has been described as an additional and alternative way to support the health of neurodivergent children.
+They may help by:

 • Restoring Microbial Balance: Probiotics can increase levels of beneficial bacteria and suppress harmful strains.